ADG4050/Car-Parking-System-Testbench-Verilog/README.md

 ## PYNQ FPGA BOARD

 PYNQ is an open-source project from Xilinx which integrates software and hardware components for faster development using Zynq devices.
 PYNQ combines the Python language with FPGA-based Programmable Logic (PL) and an Arm-based Processing System (PS) for building electronic systems.
-We’ll be using PYNQ-Z2 boards for this lab, however the PYNQ software framework can be run on other development boards as well.
 The PYNQ framework allows for user interaction through Jupyter Notebooks.
 ‘Notebooks’ are interactive documents containing live executable code organized into cells.
 PYNQ’s Jupyter Notebooks are hosted on the Zynq’s Arm processor and we can access them using a web browser (so long as the PYNQ board and the PC with the web browser are connected to the same network).

 <img src="PYNQ.PNG" width="600">